hemanth4993/python-AICET/README.md

-Project Title:
-Random Password Generator: A Python Tool for Generating Secure Passwords

-Simple Steps to Submit Your Project to GitHub
-1. Prepare Your Project Files
-Save your Python script as password_generator.py.

-Create a README.md file to describe your project.
-Here's a simple example:

-README.md Content:

-markdown
-Copy code
 # Random Password Generator

 This project is a Python program that generates secure random passwords.
 The program allows users to specify the desired password length and ensures the password includes a mix of: